room101-dev/Grand-Ultimate-BTC-Hacker/readme.txt

 vanity-search

 This is the new stuff CUDA only.
+Note, compiling cuda is not easy, you need to know the -sm on your card, you need to be an expert; You break anything you fix it, nobody is going to help you

 README.md

+Generic philosophy of hacking btc.

 get-bal-hex.py